VadimBim/thesis-template-typst/thesis.typ

 $ rho(vb(r)) &= sum_j q_j S (vb(r) - vb(r)_j) \
   vb(j)(vb(r)) &= sum_j q_j vb(v)_j S(vb(r) - vb(r)_j), " " j=1, ..., N_("cells"). $ <PIC-EM-sources>

 Now, we can introduce the basic PIC loop (see @pic_step) as follows: starting from the initial positions and velocities of macroparticles, we can compute the EM sources with @PIC-EM-sources.
 With the computed sources, we integrate Maxwell equations to advance the EM fields.
-Now, we are interpolating new fields to the location of macroparticles and pushing them.
+Now, we are interpolating new fields to the location of macroparticles and pushing them with new fields.

 #figure(
   image("figures/pic_step.png", width: 58%),
   caption: [Schematic ilsutration of the PIC step.
 With #text(red)[red] there are quantities on the grid and with #text(blue)[blue] quantities on the position of macroparticles.
 Adapted from section 6.9 @Gibbon2022]
 ) <pic_step>

-In our study, we are using FBPIC @Lehe2016 code #footnote([Link to the code repository: https://github.com/fbpic/fbpic]) to simulate LWFA.
+In our study, we are using #link("https://github.com/fbpic/fbpic")[#underline("FBPIC")] @Lehe2016 code to simulate LWFA.
 Instead of using the 3D cartesian geometry, the code exploits the cylindrical symmetry of the problem by using a #strong("cylindrical grid") for the fields (see @fbpic_geometry).
 We can expand any field $F(vb(r))$ in cylindrical modes as follow:

 $ F(vb(r)) = \u{211C} (sum_(m=0)^oo f_m (r, z) e^(-i m theta)). $